William Fowler (makar): England

+The Queen's council and John Donne

+The Queen's Council managed the income from her extensive jointure lands and manors in England.
+Fowler's papers include the draft invitation for the council appointees representing shire manors to come to court.
+His administrative work with the queen's council and household under the chamberlain Viscount Lisle included checking bills submitted by Robert Henlake, a maker of musical instruments who repaired a wind instrument belonging to Anne of Denmark at Hampton Court in August and September 1607.

 His older brother William Fowler, an Edinburgh merchant, died in 1606, and the poet was made a burgess of Edinburgh.
-The poet John Donne had some hopes of gaining a position in the queen's household by Fowler's means, and heard from a clerk of her council, Mr Powell, that Fowler might retire.
+In June 1607, the poet John Donne had some hopes of gaining a position in the queen's household by Fowler's means, and heard from a clerk of her council, Daniel Powell, that Fowler might retire.
 Donne wrote to Henry Goodyer, a gentleman of the king's privy chamber, about his interest in employment in the queen's household in June 1607, fearing that Fowler's retirement might scupper his chances, but no more is known and Fowler did not retire.
 The rumour of retirement was perhaps connected with death of Fowler's brother in Edinburgh.
+Fowler returned from Edinburgh in November 1607.
+The Earl of Shrewsbury supported Fowler at this time, and wrote to the Earl of Salisbury about Fowler's absences in Scotland and his illness from a fever.